Ursula Holl: International

 At junior level, Holl won the UEFA Women's Under-19 Championship with the German team in 2000 and 2001.
 She was the first choice goalkeeper at both tournaments.
 Holl was Germany's third goalkeeper at the 2005 European Championship, winning her first international title without a single cap at senior level.
 She made her debut for the German national team almost two years later in March 2007 at the Algarve Cup against France.
 That year she also won the 2007 FIFA Women's World Cup with Germany, again as the team's third choice goalkeeper.

 After the retirement of Silke Rottenberg, Holl has been Germany's first reserve goalkeeper to Nadine Angerer at the 2008 Summer Olympics, claiming bronze, and the 2009 European Championship, where Germany won its seventh title.
 Holl has been called up for the German 2011 FIFA Women's World Cup squad.
 She has not played in any match at these tournaments.
 Following the 2011 World Cup she retired from international play.

 Coaching

 On 2 December 2012 Holl signed on as Bayer 04 Leverkusen's goalkeeping coach.

 Personal life

-On 18 June 2010, Holl has married her partner Carina in Cologne, Germany.
+On 18 June 2010, Holl married her partner Carina in Cologne, Germany.
 They live together in a same-sex union as recognised under German law.

 Media career

-As of the 2013–14 season Holl works as a pundit for Eurosport's coverage of the German Women's Bundesliga.
+As of the 2013–14 season, Holl works as a pundit for Eurosport's coverage of the German Women's Bundesliga.
 She works in the same capacity for WDR on their coverage of the DFB-Pokal.